Algirdas Saudargas: Political career

-Algirdas Saudargas (born April 17, 1948) is a Lithuanian politician and the signatory of the Act of the Re-Establishment of the State of Lithuania.
-He was the first foreign minister of post-Soviet Lithuania.
-He was foreign minister from March 24, 1990, to December 12, 1992, and again from December 4, 1996, to October 30, 2000.
+He served as a Minister of Foreign Affairs from April 11, 1990, to December 17, 1992, and again from December 4, 1996, to October 30, 2000.
+In his first term as foreign minister Saudargas has contributed to Lithuania's international recognition and involvement in international organisations.
 In 1992, Algirdas Saudargas, together with 9 other Baltic Ministers of Foreign Affairs and an EU commissioner, founded the Council of the Baltic Sea States (CBSS) and the EuroFaculty.

-He was elected to the European Parliament in 2009.
+From 2009 until 2019 Saudargas was elected to the European Parliament.